Ushasri-Dasari/RTO-Management-System/README.md

 - Web Browser (Chrome recommended)

 ### Steps to Run the Project
+## Note
+Download the `rtoms.zip` file and extract it before running the project.

 1. Download the repository
 2. Extract `rtoms.zip`
 3. Copy the extracted `rtoms` folder to: